karmatr0n/dwarf2json-centos7/README.md

 ```
  docker build --tag dwarf2json-centos7:0.0.1 .
 ```
+## Note

-## Note edit the Dockerfile to update the kernel version you require.
+Edit the Dockerfile to update the kernel version you need.

 # Running the docker container
 ```